GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 The relevance of the challenges remain despite all the foundational efforts made by the government.
 India's policy agenda pertaining to AI and Gen AI will have to account for these challenges, to effectively promote Gen AI adoption and to create an enabling regulatory environment.

 <!-- image -->
-**Image Description:** In this image we can see a yellow color object.
+**AI-Generated Image Description:** In the foreground of the image, there is a yellow and gray logo.
 <!-- end image description -->